sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ##  concise-swid-tag Co-Constraints

 The following co-constraints apply to the information provided in the concise-swid-tag group.
-If any of these constraints is not met, a signed tag cannot be used anymore as a signed statement.

 - The patch and supplemental items MUST NOT both be set to "true".

-- If the patch item is set to "true", the tag SHOULD contain at least one link item (see {{model-link}}) with both the rel item value of "patches" and an href item specifying an association with the software that was patched.
+- If the patch item is set to "true", the tag MUST contain at least one link item (see {{model-link}}) with both the rel item value of "patches" and an href item specifying an association with the software that was patched.
 Without at least one link item the target of the patch cannot be identified and the patch tag cannot be applied without external context.

-- If the supplemental item is set to "true", the tag SHOULD contain at least one link item with both the rel item value of "supplemental" and an href item specifying an association with the software that is supplemented.
-Without at least one link item the target of supplement tag cannot be identified and the patch tag cannot be applied without external context.

 - If all of the corpus, patch, and supplemental items are "false", or if the corpus item is set to "true", then a software-version item MUST be included with a value set to the version of the software component.
 This ensures that primary and corpus tags have an identifiable software version.
 {: #model-global-attributes}